 Did you know that you can easily create a modern painted canvas with leftover paint?
 Oh, yea.
-I used the paint pour technique for this project and I was really pleased with the results.
+I used the paint pour technique for this project, and I was pleased with the results.
 Being a furniture artist means I have a lot of leftover paint.
 Do you know the 1/4 at the bottom of the container paint?
 Don’t throw that away.
-You can create amazing art for your walls with just a few dollars, and you can even put your own artistic twist on it.
-Nailed it on the first try and didn’t even use a paintbrush!
+You can create amazing art for your walls with just a few dollars, and you can even put your artistic twist on it.
+I nailed it on the first try and didn’t even use a paintbrush!
 Now that’s painting!

 This post contains a few affiliate links to help you find the products I use.
 You are not charged extra to use any of the links, but any income I make will be used for more fun projects!
 To see my full disclaimer, click here.

 I found a 16X20 5 pack of canvases at Hobby Lobby for $10.
 SCORE!
-I’ve been wanting to do a paint pour a painted canvas for a while now so I’ve been hoarding all my leftovers.
+I’ve wanted to do a paint pour on a painted canvas for a while now, so I’ve been hoarding all my leftovers.
 Since this was my first attempt, I opted into trying it out on a canvas first.
 Just the thought of dumping paint on furniture made me a bit nervous.
-I’d heard a lot of talk about adding floetrol to paint to keep making it flow, but like the majority of the time, I come up short in that department.
-And like most impatient DIYers I just winged.
-I got water… that should work, right?
+I’d heard a lot of talk about adding floetrol to paint to keep it flowing, but like most of the time, I come up short in that department.
+And like most impatient DIYers, I just winged.
+I use water to thin the paint… it works.
 I’m an eternal optimist!

-The metallic topcoats I had on hand were pretty thin to start with so I didn’t need to add water to them.
-The chalk mineral paint was a bit thick and I was pretty sure it wouldn’t pour as I wanted it too.
+I had some metallic topcoats that were pretty thin to start with on hand, so it didn’t need to thin them with water.
+The chalk mineral paint was a bit thick, and I was pretty sure it wouldn’t pour as I wanted it to.
 I added the paints to individual plastic cups and added water to the thicker chalk mineral paints to get the consistency I wanted.
-Not too thin because I needed the coverage on the canvas.
-All Dixie Belle paints are water-based and I knew this would not be a problem as a result of adding the additional water to thin them for this technique.
+Not too thin because I needed the coverage on the painted canvas.
+All Dixie Belle paints are water-based, and I knew this would not be a problem due to adding the additional water to thin them for this technique.

-This was a really fun and simple way to use up all those partial paint containers.
-As a result, I have had something amazing to show for it.
-Maybe I’m brave enough now to try it on furniture. 🙂
+This was an enjoyable and simple way to use up all those partial paint containers.
+As a result, I created a beautifully painted canvas.
+Actually three!
+Maybe I should try it on furniture. 🙂

 Are you a GOLD lover like me?
 Wanna see more gold?
 CLICK HERE to see the metallic gold dresser I painted.
 It’s pretty cool!
 Thanks for hanging out with me today.
 I’d love to get some feedback from you on this project.
-Drop me a comment below because your feedback matters to me.
+Please drop me a comment below or just say hi.